staubina/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

 You can create checkbox problems in the simple editor or in the advanced editor.
-You can set up a problem in the simple editor, and then switch to the advanced editor to add more configuration options in XML.
+You can set up a problem in the simple editor, and then switch to the advanced editor to add more configuration options in OLX (Open Learning XML).
 However, you cannot switch back to the simple editor from the advanced editor.
 Therefore, you might want to format the problem as completely as possible before you begin to use the advanced editor.

 .. _Use the Simple Editor to Create a Checkbox Problem: